OIM3640/resources/code_grading_rubric.md

 - For open-ended assignments the code must be easy to run without modification and implement all of the required functionality.
 ### **Documentation**:
 - **All** functions are commented with appropriate *docstrings*.
+- Anyone can figure out what your program does _just_ by reading your comments.
 - For open-ended assignments there is a **README** file discussing how to run the program and what it is supposed to do.
 ### **Style**:
 - The program exhibits effective modular design.
 - The code does not have unnecessary cut and paste code or magic numbers.
 - Variable and function names are sensibly chosen.
 - The code mostly follows the style recommended by [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+### ***WOW!***:
+- This is reserved for solutions that absolutely blow us away.
+- Your code goes above and beyond the assignment requirements.

 ---
 ## ⭐⭐⭐⭐